Ponce/slackbuilds/games/oblige/oblige.rst

   data.
 Default is */usr/share/oblige*.

 --config <file>
   Config file to use.
-Default is *~/.oblige/CONFIG.txt*.
-Not used in **--batch** mode.
+Default is *~/.oblige/CONFIG.txt* in GUI mode, none in **--batch** mode.

 --batch, **-b** *<output>*